-What if our city gets overrun by people who live like Jesus, and are equipped to help others live the same way?
+What if the Miami Valley gets overrun by people who live like Jesus, and are equipped to help others live the same way?
 What could we do?
 What couldn't we do?

 "For the creation waits in eager anticipation for the children of God to be revealed."
 Romans 8:19-21